 Persian cuisine is no exception to this global rule.
 Persian cooking is sometimes compared to weaving a Persian rug: they both have richness and complexity of color, texture, balance, design, patience, and most of all, love!
 Full of flavor and aroma but rarely spicy, Persian food is a delicate blending of fresh and dried ingredients to create rich and subtle flavors.
 Dishes often showcase a playful yet well-balanced dance of sweet and sour elements.
 Sour often takes center stage, with bitter, sweet, and salt, as supporting elements.

 Food is a significant component of Persian culture, and meals are served family-style.
 You can anticipate large quantities of exceptionally light and fluffy basmati rice with much-coveted crispy bits on the bottom, called Tahdig.
 This is layered with vegetables or herbs, or paired with meticulously prepared and patiently simmered stews.
-Saffron, tomatoes, or large quantities of herbs are the foundation of Persian stews and offer a platform to showcase various vegetables and meats.
+Saffron, tomatoes, or large quantities of herbs are the foundation of Persian stews and offer a platform to showcase various vegetables and meats, such as (Khoresh Kadu Halvaee) chicken and butternut squash.

 Also, kebabs of beef, lamb, or chicken are true Iranian favorites, and bundles of fresh herbs, yogurts, salads, pickled vegetables, and bread are present at every meal.